 There is something to be said about seeing your own photo being displayed in an album, up on a wall or sitting on a desk in your child’s room.
 Seeing it, even at a glance will bring back wonderful memories from that moment.
 In addition to visual memories, seeing a memorable photo will trigger an emotional response in our brain and may even allow us to smell the air and hear the sounds that were happening right at that moment; especially if the moment was very important to us.
 After all, isn’t that the main reason why we took the photo in the first place; to preserve a memory of that very second of our lives?
 Printing out hard copies of your photos and displaying them helps us do exactly that.

-Printing Is for Young People?
+Printing Is for Old People?
 Not At All!

 Recent conversations with other dads have left me feeling like the lone wolf when it comes to printing photographs.
 Let’s face it.
 There aren’t that many of us left who still like to view our photos in print form.
 Don’t get me wrong, I for one DO NOT miss the film days and love digital as much or even more than the next guy.
 In addition to setting up a pretty robust 3,2,1 backup system to archive all of my digital photos and videos, I can also easily view all of my favourite media on our television.
 And when it came to printing photos, I was religiously printing them for many years even before our daughter was born.
 Both my wife and I love flipping through photo albums of our travels and life events.